 When you are browsing the Center for Auto Safety website, certain information about your visit will be automatically collected.
 This information is used specifically for the purpose of improving this website for the benefit of its users.
+No personal information is collected during this process.
 We are concerned only with the aggregate behavior of website visitors, as part of our effort to provide you with the best possible service.

-Some personal information is required in the process of contributing to the Center for Auto Safety and purchasing our publications.
-This information is solely for our records, and will not be shared.
-Members that sign up to receive publications via e-mail may change this status at any time.
+Some personal information is required in the process of contributing to the Center for Auto Safety and subscribing to Safety TuneUp Reports.
+This information is solely for our records and will not be shared.
+Members that sign up to receive Membership Newsletters or Safety TuneUp reports via e-mail may change this status at any time.

 The Center for Auto Safety website contains links to other sites to provide you with more information on vehicle safety and to help you resolve your auto problems.
 Please be advised that we are not responsible for the privacy practices of those sites.
 This privacy statement applies solely to our website, and not to the practices of linked sites.